microsoft/pxt-arcade/docs/courses/csintro1/motion-and-events/overlap1.md

 ```

 ## Student Task 2: Sprite Overlap - Ghost off and on
-1. start with example or task #1 or similar code -  create 3 sprites
+1. Start with example or task #1 or similar code -  create 3 sprites
-2. as before, make one sprite object move with the controller
+2. As before, make one sprite object move with the controller
 3. Make the other sprites stationary and both of the same SpriteKind (e.g.- SpriteKind Enemy).
 4. Set one (stationary) sprite ghost off and one sprite ghost on
 5. Add an event for on Overlap of the stationary SpriteKind (e.g. - in the event have an action of sprite destroy and/or sprite say)